What requirements does my import product have to meet?

 If you import foodstuffs, you must comply with European food safety requirements.
 This is necessary because foodstuffs can contain substances that are harmful to human health.
 Food must be traceable through the entire chain of production, processing, and distribution.
 This ensures unsafe foodstuffs can be quickly removed from the market.

 Additional requirements apply to certain foodstuffs.
-When importing animals or animal products, such as meatand fishery products, you often have to meet veterinary health requirements.
+When importing animals or animal products, you often have to meet veterinary health requirements.
 You will also have to comply with health requirements when importing certain plants, vegetables, fruits, and plant products.

 REACH and CLP